-The rice industry throughout the hemisphere continues to show a gratifying increase in production.
+The rice industry throughout the Hemisphere continues to show a gratifying increase in production.
 Over 40 modern varieties are being grown in the irrigated and more favored upland ecologies.
 They now cover approximately 2.5 million hectares.
-These varieties, together with improved cultural practices, annually produce an additional 3 million tons of rice having a current market value of about 800 million US\$.
-Much of the recent production growth has occurred in the Southern Cone, particularly southern Brazil, which had lagged behind the tropical areas in adoption of modern technology.
+These varieties together with improved cultural practices annually produce an additional 3 million tons of rice having a current market value of about 800 million.

+US\$ Much of the recent production growth has occurred in the Southern Cone particularly Southern Brazil which had lagged behind the tropical areas in adoption of modern technology

 It is now clear that continued growth in production requires concerted collaborative work with national programs in two general areas.
-Firstly, costs of production in recent years have increased more rapidly than the farm price for rice.
-Initial analysis of costs in Colombia, Peru and Brazil indicate two areas in which they can be reduced substantially:
+Firstly costs of production in recent years have increased more rapidly than the farm price for rice.
+Initial analysis of costs in Colombia.
+Peru and Brazil indicate two areas in which they can be reduced substantially

-- Appropriate, inexpensive machines, available from many sources, are required for large farms using expensive tractors, combines and airplanes, as well as small farms excessively dependent on hand labor. - Seed, fertilizer, herbicide and pesticide costs can be reduced by improving control of weeds, the major biological yield constraint in the region.
-Since herbicides are generally available and effective, research focuses on systems of application combining metal tractor wheels with ultra-low volume applicators.
+-Appropriate inexpensive machines available from many sources are required for large farms using expensive tractors combines and airplanes as well as small farms excessively dependent on hand labor

+-Seed fertilizer herbicide and pesticide costs can be reduced by improving control of weeds the major biological yield constraint in the region.
+Since herbicides are generally available and effective research focuses on systems of application combining metal tractor wheels with ultra-low volume applicators.

-Secondly, varietal development must be oriented to ensure greatly increased disease and soil stress tolerances.
-Most modern varieties are characterized by a brief period of excellent farm performance, followed by rapid increase in disease problems.
-To this end CIAT has decentralized its breeding program from headquarters to selection sites in Peru, Panama, and Villavicencio, Colombia.
+Secondly varietal development must be oriented to ensure greatly increased disease and soil stress tolerances.
+Most modern varieties are characterized by a brief period of excellent farm performance followed by rapid increase in disease problems.
+To this end CIAT has decentralized its breeding program from headquarters to selection sites in Peru Panama and Villavicencio Colombia.
 These upland and irrigated sites cover an array of disease and soil stresses.
 Methods were developed to induce pressures in breeding materials.
 A flow of selections was organized across selection sites to facilitate identification of tolerances.
-Simultaneously, the IRTP (International Rice Testing Program) nurseries were reorganized to ensure provision of fewer but more rigorously selected materials for evaluation by national programs.
+Simultaneously the IRTP nurseries were reorganized to ensure provision of fewer but more rigorously selected materials for evaluation by national programs.

-The breeding program has complemented conventional methods with anther culture directed initially to the varietal needs of the Southern Cone and upland unfavored rice.
-Modifications in the anther culture procedures now permit the regeneration of 20,000 plants per year.
+The breeding program has complemented conventional methods with anther culture directed initially to the varietal needs of the Southern Cone Modifications in the anther culture procedures now permit the regeneration of 20 000 plants per year.
 This mass production of fixed lines is screened at CIAT prior to the evaluation of a limited set of elite materials by national programs.